drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-mssql-source/_index.md

 ---
 type: "docs"
-title: "Configure a MS SQL Source"
+title: "Connect to Microsoft SQL Server"
-linkTitle: "Configure a MS SQL Source"
+linkTitle: "Connect to Microsoft SQL Server"
 weight: 40
 no_list: true
 description: >
-    Learn how to configure MS SQL Sources
+    Learn how to configure a SQL Server Source to connect to Microsoft SQL Server
 ---

 The SQLServer Source enables Drasi connectivity to Microsoft SQL Server databases.